What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 What is the single biggest factor that affects car insurance rates?

 Your driving record is generally the most impactful factor.
-DUI violations raised average rates by approximately 35% in H2 2025, while at-fault accidents added around 12% nationally.
-These violations remain on your record for 3 to 10 years depending on severity.
+DUI violations can raise average rates by 65–200% nationally in 2026, while reckless driving typically adds 50–80% on average.
+These violations remain on your record for 3 to 10 years depending on severity and state.
 Maintaining safe driving habits is the most reliable long-term strategy for keeping premiums low.

 Why did my car insurance go up even though I didn't have an accident?

-There are several reasons your rate may increase at renewal without a personal claim — including broad rate increases in your state, inflation-driven repair costs, a drop in your credit score, or adding a new driver to your policy.
+There are several reasons your rate may increase at renewal without a personal claim — including broad rate increases in your state, inflation-driven repair costs, rising auto parts prices due to tariffs, a drop in your credit score, or adding a new driver to your policy.
 Insurers also periodically re-run your driving record and credit profile.
-In 2026, rates are stabilizing nationally at around a 1% increase, but individual states and risk profiles vary widely.
-It's always worth shopping new quotes when your premium spikes unexpectedly — understanding 2026 rate trends can help you determine if you're being charged fairly.
+In 2026, national rates are largely stabilizing with growth under 1%, but individual states and risk profiles vary widely.
+It's always worth shopping new quotes when your premium spikes unexpectedly — reviewing 2026 rate trends and forecasts can help you determine if you're being charged fairly.

 Does getting married lower your car insurance?